hamzabutt252525/-Sales-Optimization-Tool/README.md

 # -Sales-Optimization-Tool
-tool will help businesses identify distinct customer segments and provide targeted marketing recommendations.
+This tool will help businesses identify distinct customer segments and provide targeted marketing recommendations.